 Genetic conditions that affect the cervical spine vary widely.
 Each condition has its own set of symptoms, treatment options and long-term outcomes.
-Some are visible at birth; others are not as obvious and only become known as problems develop.
+Some are visible at birth, while others are not as obvious and are only diagnosed as signs and symptoms develop.

 Because of the complex nature of these genetic conditions, an experienced multidisciplinary team is needed to assess each child's individual condition and develop a customized care plan.

 - Fibrodysplasia ossificans progressive (FOP)

 - Klippel-Feil syndrome